Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-native-restaking/withdraw-from-eigenlayer/README.md

 There are two kinds of withdrawals from native restaking in EigenLayer:

-- Partial withdrawals: Balances in excess of 32 Eth (earned rewards) are withdrawn to an Ethereum address and can be spent immediately.
+- **Partial** withdrawals: balances in excess of 32 ETH (earned rewards) are withdrawn to an Ethereum address.
 The validator will continue to be a part of the beacon chain and validate as expected.
-- Full withdrawals: The validator will exit and stop being a part of the beacon chain.
-The entire balance (32 ETH principle and any rewards) of the validator is then unlocked and allowed to be spent after the exit and withdrawal mechanism is complete.
+- **Full** withdrawals: users have the ability to cease their staking activities entirely.
+By choosing this option, they initiate the process of unlocking the entire balance held by their validator, including both the initial stake and any accumulated rewards.
+This action effectively ends their validator's participation in the network.